-Vol State offers a 12-month Dental Assistant technical certificate program that includes classroom and clinical instruction.
+Volunteer State Community College offers a 12-month Dental Assistant technical certificate program that includes classroom and clinical instruction.
 The goals are to prepare students to work in the field and qualify for national and state examinations.

 Getting Into the Program

 Admission is competitive.
 Only 24 students are admitted each year.
 Applicants must write an essay; watch a Dental Assistant at work, then complete an observation form; and answer questions in an interview.
-Those who have taken other academic courses at Vol State get special consideration.
-Applicants need to submit their high school transcripts or G.E.D. scores, ACT or SAT scores if they are less than 21 years old, plus an application to Volunteer State and an application to Allied Health Careers.
+Those who have taken other academic courses at Volunteer State Community College get special consideration.
+Applicants need to submit high school transcripts or G.E.D. scores, ACT scores or take the college placement exam and a complete the Pre-Health Sciences Interest form.

-Placement testing is necessary and preparation is available for Vol State students through Learning Commons.
+Placement testing is necessary and preparation is available for Volunteer State Community College students through Learning Commons.

-- Instruction — Vol State instructors have educational and clinical expertise to enhance the student’s learning experience.
+- Instruction — Volunteer State Community College instructors have educational and clinical expertise to enhance the student’s learning experience.

-- Reputation — Vol State has an excellent reputation in the allied health and dental community.
+- Reputation — Volunteer State Community College has an excellent reputation in the health sciences and dental community.

 - Advisory Committee — The dental community is supportive of the program and has representatives on the Dental Assistant Advisory Committee.